MicrosoftDocs/power-pages-docs/power-pages-docs/admin/coe-portals.md

 Power Pages provides some helpful tools for administrators to manage their sites and environments.

-Administrators can use the [Power Apps portals admin center](admin-overview.md) to:
+Administrators can use the [Power Platform admin center](admin-overview.md) to:

 - Configure vanity domains
 - Manage lifecycle operations